Enjoy a complimentary 5th night when you book 4 nights with us between May 6th and June 27th.

 This curated experience includes private instruction from a professional photographer while you explore famous Jackson Hole scenes.
 Learn about Ansel Adams, David Brookover, Thomas Mangelsen, and William Henry Jackson as you capture your own images.
 After a full day in the field, pick your favorite shot and we’ll have it printed, framed, and shipped to your home.
 A signed copy of David Brookover’s The Road is included.

-Jackson Hole is most famous for its downhill skiing, but over the last several years, the Jackson Hole Nordic Alliance, a consortium of dozens of local public and private organizations and businesses has worked to improve the number of trails groomed for Nordic (cross-country) skiing.
-Some trails are a five-minute drive from Hotel Jackson.
-In Grand Teton National Park, you can Nordic ski for more than 30 miles!
-At the northern end of Jackson Hole, in Buffalo Valley, former Olympians groom about 10 miles of trail daily, and have a cozy lodge that serves a hearty lunch.
+Jackson Hole is most famous for its downhill skiing, but the valley also offers an abundance of trails groomed for cross-country skiing.
+Some trails are just a five-minute drive from Hotel Jackson through beautiful snowy woods, others go for more than 30 miles through Grand Teton National Park.
+At the northern end of Jackson Hole, in Buffalo Valley, former Olympians groom about 10 miles of trail daily and have a cozy lodge that serves a hearty lunch.
+This is a beautiful and serene way to get outside and see the stunning landscapes Jackson Hole has to offer.

 National Museum of Wildlife Art